pawel-up/tabs-split-layout/docs/state.md

 transaction.commit();
 ```

-First we create a transaction.
-During this process the state is copied as a new object that can be manipulated without triggering the render process.
-Then we lookup a panel by it's key.
-The `.panel()` method on a `Transaction` object returns an instance of a panel that has methods allowing you to manipulate panel's properties and items.
-Here, we are adding an item (a tab) to the panel.
-Note, you can add an item to a panel that has no other panels as children.
+First, we create a transaction.
+During this process, the state is copied as a new object that can be manipulated without triggering the render process.
+Then, we search for a panel by its key.
+The `.panel()` method on a `Transaction` object returns an instance of a panel with methods allowing you to manipulate the panel's properties and items.
+Here, we add an item (a tab) to the panel.
+Note that you can only add an item to a panel that has no other panels as children.

 Finally, we `.commit()` the transaction.
-In this step, the changed state is copied back to the manager's state and the render cycle is triggered.
-At the same time the `change` event is dispatched so you can store the state.
+In this step, the changed state is copied back to the manager's state, and the render cycle is triggered.
+At the same time, the `change` event is dispatched so you can store the state.

 ### Adding an Item